Why Didn't My Dealership Win a Dealer of the Year Award?

 So why didn't I win?

-If your dealership did not receive an award, it means that either your dealership did not meet the minimum criteria, or that another dealership of the same make within your state or province had a higher PowerScore for the previous calendar year.
-Put simply, another dealership had more reviews, more consistent reviews, and/or a higher average score for the year.
+If your dealership did not receive an award, it means that either your dealership did not meet the minimum criteria, or that another dealership within that category had a higher PowerScore for the previous calendar year.
+Put simply, another dealership had more reviews and/or a higher average score for the year.
 Because of the factors involved in calculating a PowerScore, it is very difficult to tell in advance which dealership will win a Dealer of the Year award.
-Overall reviews, score, and ranking on DealerRater directories does not necessarily mean a higher PowerScore for a given calendar year.
+The total review counts or average rating on the website, or a dealership’s ranking on DealerRater directories does not necessarily mean a higher PowerScore for a given calendar year.

-The calculations for Dealer of the Year are often incredibly close, down to thousandths of a decimal point in some cases.
+The calculations for Dealer of the Year are often incredibly close, down to thousandths of a decimal point.
 A single star-rating difference on a single review might be the difference.
-Making an attempt to resolve any negative reviews and asking your reviewers to edit a negative review into a positive could be the deciding factor between first and second place.
+Making an attempt to resolve any negative reviews could be the deciding factor between first and second place.

 What happens now?